top of page

 Rosita Unrefined, whole-food cod liver oil is a natural source of omega-3, vitamin A, and vitamin D. It contains these nutrients in their original state, as found in the fish.
 Unlike nearly all cod liver and fish oils, it does not contain added synthetic vitamins, has not had the structure of the fatty acids altered, and has not been heavily refined.
 It helps keep the eyes moisturized and lubricated, promotes circulation, and reduces oxidative stress.*

-We know this is a lot of information, so if you have questions about eye and vision health, email us at info@rooted-nutrition.com, or schedule a free call.
+We know this is a lot of information, so if you have questions about eye and vision health, email us at info@rooted-nutrition.com.
 We will be happy to answer any questions you have!

 bottom of page